Is Your Child at Risk to Be Groomed?

 On the surface, this seems like a sweet story about a new friendship.
-Unfortunately, it is also the story of how sexual perpetrators groom children for abuse.
-They build them up, gain their trust, and then — over time — abuse them.
+Unfortunately, it is also the story of how perpetrators groom children for abuse.
+They build them up, gain their trust, and—over time—sexually abuse them.

 Why abused children may stay silent

 Many children never tell about their abuse.
 In some cases it’s because they’re scared, but in others it’s because they genuinely love their abuser.
 This person cared about them when no one else did.